ddddwee1/MMD_3D_POSE_Converter/README.md

 ### Usage

 ```
-1. Copy a reference vmd file for retrieve version and model information.
+1. Copy a reference vmd file for retrieving version and model information.

 2. Place your 3D predictions in './pred3d/' folder, and save the file names as '%08d.mat'.
 Several samples are provided in the folder.